Ashfaq-Hussain7/Regression_Analysis/README.md

 # Regression Analysis:

-1. Plotting Error Surface of A Dataset Generated Randomly Using an Interval.
+1. Plotting Error Surface Of A Dataset Generated Randomly Using An Interval.

+2. Types Of Gradient Descent Along With Their Rescpective Error Surfaces